krishna-creator/SE-Project---IntelliMeet/README.md

 [3] Yang, Qiang, Liu, et al. 2019.
 Federated Machine Learning: Concept and Applications.
 ACM Transactions on Intelligent Systems and Technology 10, 2 (2019), 1–19.
 10.1145/3298981

+## Issue Tracking and Project Planning
+* We used [GitHub issues] (https://github.com/niknarra/SE-Project---IntelliMeet/issues?q=is%3Aopen) to track and resolve the issues.
+* we used [GitHub's Kanban board] (https://github.com/users/niknarra/projects/1) for task planning, estimation, scheduling, and prioritization.

 ## DONE by FORE-MEMBERS
 * Premith Kumar Chilukuri (VTID: cpremithkumar) (GitHub ID: chpk)